yanjunzan/contrast/Resources.md

 * Each bag comes with a cost of 25 Euro to cover operational cost at our side.
 * A packed order for 310 accession is 5000 Euro.
 * Cost of Postage is not covered.
+* For research only, commericial use is strictily prohibited.

 ### Ordering information:
 Please drop an email to zanyanjun@caas.cn with the following information :